SoulGrade/GAME-2338/Game-Reviews/DiceGame_Review.md

 Characters gain experience by defeating enemies and when they level up their max HP increases and are fully healed and some times gain an exrta dice.

+Most characters have an inventory that is an 4X5 box that holds equipment and can equip them in a 2X3 box.
+The Witch and Jester are the exception and don't gain epuipment insted gain new "spells" or "moves" but they function the same as equipment.

 * **Warrior**-Can reroll his dice.
 LB(limit break)-doubles the next action.